The Very Short Life of Architectural Science

 Death of the discipline

-As I foresaw in 2000, there was little future for the discipline, nor for the department that bore its name.
+As I foresaw in 2000 in the original version of this page, there was little future for the discipline, nor for the department that bore its name.
 Dear old DADS, the flagship of the discipline, is no more.
-As far as I know, there is only one department of architectural science remaining in 2007, that of Ryerson University.
+As far as I know, there is only one department of architectural science remaining, that of Ryerson University.

 Mistake 1: Dr Cowan strangled his own child